-- (a) In General.
-Any person maintaining any commercial establishment where animals of any species excluding domesticated livestock, kept for the purpose of breeding, buying, selling, grooming or boarding such animals or engaged in the training of dogs for guard or sentry purposes, and which establishment is so constructed that the animals cannot stray therefrom; or any person owning or keeping 20 or more animals, excluding domesticated livestock, each of which is four months of age or older. - (b) Standards for a Class II Kennel.
+(a) In General.
+Any person maintaining any commercial establishment where animals of any species excluding domesticated livestock, kept for the purpose of breeding, buying, selling, grooming or boarding such animals or engaged in the training of dogs for guard or sentry purposes, and which establishment is so constructed that the animals cannot

+- stray therefrom; or any person owning or keeping 20 or more animals, excluding domesticated livestock, each of which is four months of age or older. - (b) Standards for a Class II Kennel.
 All commercial kennels shall, in addition to the other requirements of this article including those for a 4-71 above, comply with the minimum standards of this subsection.
-Owners or operators of Class II kennels must apply to the animal control director, pay any designated fee, and receive a permit to own or operate a Class II commercial kennel in Orange County.
-Facilities shall be subject to inspection during reasonable hours by an animal control officer upon his or her request.
-A fee in the amount of \$25.00 shall be assessed against the owners or operators of a facility for failing to permit an inspection pursuant to this subsection in order to defray the costs of repeat travel to the facility.
-Failure to meet the standards set out herein shall be grounds for the issuance of a citation subjecting the owner to the penalties described herein, and/or the issuance of an abatement order to comply with the provisions of this article.
 The premises of commercial kennels shall meet the following standards: - (1) Buildings or enclosures must be provided which shall allow adequate protection against extreme weather conditions.
 Floors of buildings, runs and walls shall be of a nonporous material or otherwise constructed as to permit proper cleaning and disinfecting.
 Temperatures in animal containments shall be maintained at a level that is healthful for every species of animal in the containment. - (2) Cages, kennels or runs shall have sufficient space for each animal to sit, stand up, lie down, turn around and stretch out to its full length without touching the sides or tops of the cage, kennel or run.
 Cages, kennels and runs are to be of a material and construction that permits cleaning and disinfecting, and shall have an impervious surface.
 Cage, kennel and run floors of concrete shall have a resting board or some type of bedding.
 Cages, kennels and runs shall provide protection from the weather.
 All animal quarters are to be kept clean, dry and in a sanitary condition.
-Cages, kennels and runs shall be structurally sound and maintained in good repair to protect animals from potential injury, contain the animals, and restrict the entrance of other animals and people.
+Cages, kennels and runs shall be structurally sound and maintained in good repair to protect animals from potential physical harm, contain the animals, and restrict the entrance of other animals and people. - (3) Animals shall not be placed in cages, kennels or runs less such cages, kennels or runs are so constructed to prevent animal excreta from entering other cages, kennels or runs. - (4) Sufficient shade shall be provided to allow all animals kept outdoors to protect themselves from the direct rays of the sun. - (5) Each animal shall be given the opportunity for vigorous daily exercise as appropriate. - (6) Litter boxes shall be provided for cats and kittens. - (7) Food shall not be contaminated and shall be wholesome, palatable, and of sufficient quantity and nutritive value and offered at appropriate intervals to meet the normal daily requirements for the condition, size, and age of the animal.
+Food for all animals shall be served in a clean container so mounted that the animals cannot readily tip it over or defecate or urinate in it. - (8) Supplies of food and bedding shall be stored in facilities that adequately protect such supplies against infestation or contamination by vermin.
+Refrigeration shall be provided for supplies of perishable food.